 Wisewater’s debut EP, The Demonstration, was released in November 2014 and reached #13 on the iTunes singer-songwriter charts.
 Hailed as “strong and memorable” by The Nashville Scene, the EP’s five original songs highlight O’Connor and Lee’s tight harmonies as well as catchy, accessible melodies, thoughtful lyrics, and a wide range of acoustic textures.

 O’Connor and Lee have recently teamed up with Mark and Maggie O’Connor to form the O’Connor Family Band, which is set to record its first full-length album in spring 2016.
 The Family Band also features Joe Smart on guitar/vocals and Geoff Saunders on bass, banjo, and vocals.

-In summer 2010, O’Connor co-founded Concert Window, Inc. with former Hay Brigade bandmate Dan Gurney.
-Concert Window has developed into one of the leading webcasting platforms for musicians, and it has been featured on TED as well as in The Examiner, TechCrunch, The Boston Herald, Complex, Evolver.fm, TechHive, and BostInnovation.
+O’Connor graduated summa cum laude with a B.A. in Sociomusicology from Harvard University.
+He is also a co-founder of the music webcasting company Concert Window, Inc., which has developed into one of the leading webcasting platforms for musicians and has been featured on TED as well as in The Examiner, TechCrunch, The Boston Herald, Complex, Evolver.fm, and BostInnovation.